499 (film): Reception

 Critic Carlos Aguilar reflects on the film as "a truly brilliant accomplishment of unconventional storytelling, form and theme coalesce to open a portal where textbook history becomes an active entity and clashes with the present for a forward-thinking exploration."

+The film won a Special Jury Prize from the Best International Feature Documentary award jury at the 2020 Hot Docs Canadian International Documentary Festival.